Skip to Content

 Massive Openings

-Highly inspired by the nature, massive openings are majorly preached by the homeowners to get an inside-out feel.
+Highly inspired by nature, massive openings are majorly preached by the homeowners to get an inside-out feel.
 In traditional farmhouses, the windows were purposely designed to be larger to keep an eye on the outside.
 However, reviving in the modern typology, these windows also let in plenty of sunlight to enlighten the indoors.

 Barn-Style Exterior Lighting